 Only on hi-profile models, the power supply case is touching the voltage regulator by the cassette port.
 Bend it down more.
 This can also be caused by an 8088 board touching the power supply of early model power supply units which were bare steel (later models were insulated with paint to prevent this).
 Use clear packaging tape to form an insulation at the point of contact on the power supply case.
 Also watch out for early design power supply units in hi-profile models.
-These are source from CEAG and slightly too large and will make contact with the 8088 board.
+These are sourced from CEAG and slightly too large and will make contact with the 8088 board.
 The problem ones are only painted brown on the back whereas the later ones are painted all around and are slightly smaller.
 These later ones may have been sourced from General Instrument like the lo-profile models.
 If so the model number is likely CE-75-502, whereas the B128 used GI model CE-35-502.

 System runs fine, but a whining noise is heard.

 Only on hi-profile models, the cooling fan mounted on top of the power supply needs cleaning/replacement.
 Can also be a filter capacitor dying in the power supply unit.
 I highly recommend replacing all the electrolytic caps in the power supply.
 I offer a recap kit for this purpose on the forsale page.